Littlaa/project-exam-1-Littlaa/README.md

 ## Contributing

-If you want to contribute on this blog here are the steps you should follow:
+If you want to contribute to this blog here are the steps you should follow:

 1. Fork the project to your own GitHub profile.
 2. Clone the fork on your local machine.